oncoray/familiar/cran-comments.md

-Update familiar to version 2.0.2
+Update familiar to version 2.0.3

-Version 2.0.2 fixes bugs present in version 2.0.1.
+Version 2.0.3 fixes bugs present in version 2.0.2 and removes functions related to CORElearn.
+Moreover, the maintainer email has changed from alexander.zwanenburg@nct-dresden.de to alex.zwanenburg@outlook.com.

 Vignettes are pre-compiled to avoid long compilation times on build (several minutes).